oracle-livelabs/common/building-blocks/blocks/oml/oml-notebooks-ea/oml-notebooks-ea.md

 	> **Note:** The updated notebook type is applicable to all the paragraphs in the notebook.
 You cannot change the notebook type at the paragraph level.

+	This completes the task of changing notebook service level.

 ## Task 9: Create Jobs to Schedule Notebook Run